Punjab Regiment (India): Existing 15 Punjab

-2 Punjab
+Existing 2 Punjab

 2 Punjab (now 1st battalion, Brigade of the Guards) was raised in 1762 as the tenth battalion of the Coastal Sepoys and has been redesignated eighteen times since then.
 The troop composition of the unit was changed to a North Zone Battalion in 1902 and the unit was redesignated as 69 Punjab.
 In 1922, the unit was redesignated as 2nd battalion, 2 Punjab Regiment.
 The battalion, by virtue of its seniority and efficiency, was handpicked by the then Chief of the Army Staff, Gen. (later Field Marshal) K. M. Cariappa to be redesignated as 1st battalion, Brigade of the Guards, in April 1951.
 Lt.
 Col. (later Brigadier) Shivinder Singh was the first commanding officer of the battalion.
 Since then, 22 commanding officers have commanded the battalion.
 Of them, Lt.
 Col. M.C.S Menon, Lt.
 Col. Sehdev Sahgal and Lt.
 Col. P.P Singh retired as Generals.

 UN Peacekeeping Operations

-In recent years, the Punjab Regiment has contributed towards UN peacekeeping missions by sending six of its battalions overseas: 3 Punjab to Gaza, 14 Punjab to Angola, 15 and 26 Punjab to Lebanon and 16 and 24 Punjab to the Democratic Republic of the Congo.
+In recent years, the Punjab Regiment has contributed towards UN peacekeeping missions by sending six of its battalions overseas: 3 Punjab to Gaza, 14 Punjab to Angola, 15 and 26 Punjab to Lebanon, and 16 and 24 Punjab to Democratic Republic of the Congo.